-The Notes will be dated September 29, 2015 and will be due and payable as to both principal and interest on the dates set forth on the inside cover page of this Official Statement.
-The Notes will bear interest at the rates per annum, payable at maturity and calculated on the basis of actual days elapsed over a 366-day year, as set forth on the inside cover page of this Official Statement.
-The Commonwealth will act as its own paying agent with respect to the Notes.
-The Commonwealth reserves the right to appoint from time to time a paying agent or agents or bond registrar for the Notes.
+The Bonds will mature on the dates and in the aggregate principal amounts, and shall bear interest at the rates per annum (calculated on the basis of a 360-day year of twelve 30-day months), as set forth on the inside cover page of this Official Statement.
+The Bonds will be dated their date of delivery and will bear interest from such date.
+Interest on the Bonds will be payable semiannually on November 1 and May 1 of each year, and at maturity, commencing November 1, 2015, until the principal amount is paid.
+The record date for the Bonds will be the 15th day of the month immediately preceding each interest payment date.
+The Commonwealth will act as its own paying agent with respect to the Bonds.
+The Commonwealth reserves the right to appoint from time to time a paying agent or agents or bond registrar for the Bonds.

 Book-Entry-Only System.
-The Notes will be issued by means of a book-entry-only system, with one note certificate for each series of Notes immobilized at The Depository Trust Company, New York, New York ("DTC").
-The certificates will not be available for distribution to the public and will evidence ownership of the Notes in principal amounts of \$5,000 or integral multiples thereof.
+The Bonds will be issued by means of a book-entry-only system, with one bond certificate for each maturity bearing a particular interest rate immobilized at The Depository Trust Company, New York, New York ("DTC").
+The certificates will not be available for distribution to the public and will evidence ownership of the Bonds in principal amounts of \$5,000 or integral multiples thereof.
 Transfers of ownership will be effected on the records of DTC and its participants pursuant to rules and procedures established by DTC and its participants.
-Interest and principal due on the Notes will be paid in federal funds to DTC or its nominee as registered owner of the Notes.
-As long as the book-entry-only system remains in effect, DTC or its nominee will be recognized as the owner of the Notes for all purposes, including notices and voting.
+Interest and principal due on the Bonds will be paid in federal funds to DTC or its nominee as registered owner of the Bonds.
+As long as the book-entry-only system remains in effect, DTC or its nominee will be recognized as the owner of the Bonds for all purposes, including notices and voting.
 The Commonwealth will not be responsible or liable for maintaining, supervising or reviewing the records maintained by DTC, its participants or persons acting through such participants.
 See "BOOK-ENTRY-ONLY SYSTEM."